Dharma Initiative: Station 3: The Swan

 After discovering the Pearl orientation film, Locke believes pushing the button is a psychological test, and with Desmond's help decides to find out what will happen if the button is not pushed.
-Desmond tries to convince Locke that the station is real, with data from the Pearl, but Locke breaks the computer anyway so he can't stop the countdown.
+Desmond tries to convince Locke that the station is real, with data from the Pearl, but Locke breaks the computer so he can't stop the countdown.
 This causes all the metal objects in the Swan to fly about, and the ground begins to shake.
-Realizing the importance of the button Locke accepts he was wrong, and Desmond turns the failsafe key.
+Realizing the importance of the button, Locke accepts he was wrong, and Desmond turns the failsafe key.
 The sky turns violet temporarily, and the Swan is destroyed.
-The electromagnetic burst released by the destruction of the Swan Station renders the island momentarily visible to the outside world.
+The electromagnetic burst released by the destruction of the Swan renders the island momentarily visible to the outside world.
 The energy signature is detected by a monitoring station under the control of Penelope Widmore, which reported to her that they had "found it."

 The Incident Room

 In the video game Lost: Via Domus, the Incident Room is the abandoned laboratory revealed to be on the other side of the concrete wall in the Swan.
 The room was accessed by a tunnel and a large locked door.
 The room contains a large reactor and other severely damaged equipment.
 The reactor is tilted to one side and discharging electricity as well as coolant fluid.
 It has the appearance of two large electromagnetic coils suspended over a drilled shaft into the Island surrounded by severely damaged concrete.
 The Incident Room has its own computer much like the Swan's.
 This section of the Swan appeared on the blast door map as a blocked off section of the station ("Lockdown"), but was never seen in the show itself.

-The Incident Room has been mentioned several times in Lost.
-When Sayid first visited the Swan he tried to find a way past the concrete wall, but it was just too thick to get through.
-Sayid told Jack that "The last time I heard of concrete being poured over everything in this way was Chernobyl", ("Everybody Hates Hugo").
+The Incident Room has been mentioned several times in the show.
+When Sayid first visited the Swan he tried to find a way past the concrete wall, but it was too thick to get through.
+Sayid told Jack that "the last time I heard of concrete being poured over everything in this way was Chernobyl". ("Everybody Hates Hugo").

 The look and design for the "Incident Room" came from never before seen blueprints given to the developers by the Lost crew for the game.
 Although the game has been stated to be non-canon, the designs are the creators' intended layout for the blocked sections of the Swan station.